 In the early days of Islam, tensions were constantly on the rise in Makkah between the Muslims and the kuffar (pagans), who prevented the former from performing Hajj in the city.
-In 628 AD (6 Hijri), the Muslims travelled from Madinah to Makkah, after the Prophet (peace be upon him) had a vision of the Muslims performing the rituals of Umrah.
+In 628 AD (6 Hijri), the Muslims traveled from Madinah to Makkah, after the Prophet (peace be upon him) had a vision of the Muslims performing the rituals of Umrah.

 They were, however, refused entry by the Quraysh tribe, and the Prophet did not wish to enter the holy site by force out of respect for Ka’aba.
 Diplomatic negotiations occurred between the two parties, concluding with the Treaty of Hudaybiyyah that promised a period of 10 years free of hostilities, and access to the Ka’aba for three days annually.